Are you looking for the best WordPress database plugins for your site?

 With that said, let’s show you some of the best WordPress database plugins you can use with your site.

-It allows you to create a complete backup of your WordPress website and store it safely in the cloud or your computer.
-You can choose to backup your entire WordPress site and databases or select specific website files.
+It allows you to create a complete backup of your WordPress website and store it safely in the cloud or on your computer.
+You can choose to back up your entire WordPress site and databases or select specific website files.

-You can also backup your site and databases to Dropbox, Amazon S3, FTP, email, Google Drive, and more.
+You can back up your site and databases to Dropbox, Amazon S3, FTP, Google Drive, and other cloud storage providers.

-The premium version comes with more addons to migrate and clone websites, use database search and replace, access multisite support, and more.
+The premium version comes with scheduled backups, advanced features to migrate and clone websites, custom search and replace, multisite support, and more.
+There’s also a free version of Duplicator that you can use to get started.

-For more details, see our guide on how to backup and restore your WordPress site with UpdraftPlus.
+For more details, see our guide on how to backup your WordPress site with Duplicator.

 It lets you optimize your databases, repair and restore databases, create database backups, and delete database backups you’ve created.